 Acrylic renders are most often applied as a thin finish coat to seal and enhance the appearance or the underlying coat.
 They also bring colour and texture.
 Fibres are added to prevent cracking and give a durable, lasting finish.

-Silicone is also used, promising even longer life and the capacity to be self-cleaning — some claim that when it rains, the silicone will allow rainwater to wash away any dirt.
+Silicone render is also used as it promises even longer life and the capacity to be self-cleaning — some claim that when it rains, the silicone will allow rainwater to wash away any dirt!

 Monocouche render is supplied in bags, ready for mixing with water.
 It can be applied by hand trowel or sprayed on.